-You know what is that one thing that has always curbed me (and I think most people reading this article fall into the same category) from travelling abroad?
-It’s MONEY!
-The money that was required to invest in hefty airfares.
-I mean you plan a one-week holiday to Australia and you end up losing just as much cash in just flying from India to Australia, as in everything else put together.
+Do you know what is that one thing that has always curbed me (and I think most people reading this article fall into the same category) from travelling abroad?
+It’s Flights.
+Because I never had enough money to invest in hefty airfares.
+You plan a one-week holiday to Australia and you end up losing just as much cash in just flying from India to Australia, as in everything else put together.

 I remember how last year when I planned a one-month backpacking trip in and around Perth in Western Australia (and I planned Perth because flights to Perth were the cheapest from India) I couldn’t visit Sydney and Melbourne because flights to both the cities would have cost me a fortune.
 So, expensive airfares have curbed me much from travelling in life.

-For a more valid comparison, I also researched about Air Asia prices (which is another budget carrier flying to Australia) and found that their prices were slightly expensive than FlyScoot.
+For a more valid comparison, I also researched for other low-frills airlines like Air Asia prices and full-service airlines like Cathay Pacific Economy Class and I found that their prices were expensive than FlyScoot.
 Air Asia, moreover, was flying from Singapore to Brisbane and not to the Gold Coast, helping me save another 50 dollars that I would have otherwise spent in airport transfers had I landed in Brisbane.

 So yea, if the idea is to travel from India to the Gold Coast, in Australia, on the cheapest fare possible, Scoot Airlines is the best bet.
 The savings mount up even more when you’re buying tickets for the whole family.